nikolak/erepAPI/README.md

 ## Regions

-Requires valid region ID and optionally page to display, larger regions contain multiple pages of data.
+Requires valid region ID and, optionally, page number larger regions contain multiple pages of data.

 Contains list of dictionaries with "citizen_id"/id pairs for each citizen who is currently living in that region.